 - Retain ownership of the vehicle for a minimum of 30 consecutive months immediately after the vehicle purchase or lease date.

 - The original lease must be a minimum lease term of 30 months.

 - Only rental and car share vehicles are eligible for a reduced ownership provision if retained in California for a minimum of twelve consecutive months but less than 30 consecutive months.
 Please note: Public fleets are not eligible for the reduced ownership provision.

-- Vehicle purchaser or lessee is required to notify the Administrator to arrange for early termination of vehicle ownership in advance of intent to sell or terminate a lease prior to the required 30-month ownership period.
+- Vehicle purchaser or lessee is required to notify the Project Administrator to arrange for early termination of vehicle ownership in advance of intent to sell or terminate a lease prior to the required 30–month ownership period.

 - Register the new vehicle with the DMV for a minimum of 30 consecutive months from the original purchase or lease date for use in California.